Skip to main content

 Administrator type Description

-Cloud Administrator for Hybrid workloadss have the privileges to configure and monitor the Druva setup and create another cloud, organization, and group administrators.
-Only a Cloud Administrator for Hybrid workloads can manage another Cloud Administrator for Hybrid workloads.
+Cloud Administrator for Enterprise workloads have the privileges to configure and monitor the Druva setup and create another cloud, organization, and group administrators.
+Only a Cloud Administrator for Enterprise workloads can manage another Cloud Administrator for Enterprise workloads and also create organization administrators.
+A Cloud Administrator for Hybrid workloads gets all the privileges of an organization administrator.

 To access the Druva Dashboard as a cloud administrator:

-• Click Hybrid Workloads on the menu bar, or
+• Click Enterprise Workloads on the menu bar, or

 • Click All Organizations on the menu bar.

-In addition, a Cloud Administrator for Hybrid workloads gets all the privileges of an organization administrator.
+In addition, a Cloud Administrator for Enterprise workloads gets all the privileges of an organization administrator.

 Organization administrator